MosenzonTal/ShopInClick/README.md

 ○ Add Product to Cart - Add a new item to the cart. <br>
 ○ Remove Product - remove item from cart.<br>
 ○ Calculate Total – calculate the sum of the products in cart. <br>
-● Static Content - Serve Front-end resources (HTML, CSS, JS, etc.) from a public folder .
+● Static Content - Serve Front-end resources (HTML, CSS, JS, etc.) from a public folder.<br>
-Each item include the following properties:
+Each item include the following properties:<br>
- ● id - unique id for the item
+ ● id - unique id for the item<br>
- ● name – string
+ ● name – string<br>
- ● description - string
+ ● description - string <br>
-● count - positive integer number
+● count - positive integer number<br>